WANGLin0126/GCGP/README.md

 ```

-if you want to reproduce all the results, you can run the following commands:
+If you want to reproduce all the results, you can run the following commands:

 ```bash
 sh run.sh